Charles Dobson

-Charles Frederick Dobson (9 September 1862 – 18 May 1939), known as "Charley Dobson", was an English international footballer, who played as a half back.
+Charles Frederick Dobson (9 September 1862 – 18 May 1939) was an English international footballer, who played as a half back.

 Career

 Born in Basford, Dobson played for Notts County, and earned one cap for England in 1886.
 At club level, Dobson made a single appearance for Notts County in The Football League.

 Dobson also took part in tours by Corinthians between 1880 and 1884.
 By the time the Football League started in September 1888 Dobson was only a reserve team player.

 Personal life

 His older brother, Alfred Dobson, also played football for England.